janpaulpl/rss2hook/README.md

 # RSS feed for Slack/Discord channel webhooks

 ## Set up
-For your local instance, run the following script to add the necessary folders
+For your local instance, run the following script to add the necessary file structure dependencies

 ```sh
 $ chmod +x build.sh